chrisdoc/thesis/thesis.md

 phone is in connected mode (during a call).
 The start and end of the trajectory were set by the centroid of the cell where the call originated and terminated.
-To derive routes, a traffic modeling simulation framework *VISSIM* was used.
+To derive routes, a traffic modeling simulation framework VISSIM was used.
 VISSIM was used to generate routes between the start and the end of the call.
 For each of the generated routes, the euclidean distance between each of the cell sites and the generated route was calculated.
 To compare different routes equation [eq:sumsquare] was used as a metric.
 For each route $j$, the squared sum of all minimum distances $d_{i,j}$ between the route and the cell site was calculated.
 The route with the minimum sum was used as a trajectory for the subscriber.
 In Figure [fig:tettaroutes] an example for four different routes which were generated by VISSIM can be seen.
-Tab. [tab:tetta] depicts the results of the above stated equations (see Equation. [eq:sumsquare]).
+Table [tab:tetta] depicts the results of the above stated equations (see Equation [eq:sumsquare]).
 In this example route 4 (see Figure [fig:tettaroutes](d)) had the smallest squared sum of all four routes.